fjvallarino/monomer/docs/design-decisions.md

 ## Why is the return type of the render function IO and not some custom monad?

-I didn't feel having a custom monad provided a benefit, considering the Widget Environment parameter is already available (if it wasn't, a Reader stack may have been a good idea).
+I didn't feel having a custom monad provided a benefit, considering the Widget Environment parameter is already available (if it hadn't been a parameter, a Reader stack may have been a good idea).

 ## Why is the return type of Tasks and Producers IO and not MonadIO?